j-cob44/max-hit-calc/README.md

 4. Calculates your possible max special attack against specific type bonus, for example: dragon longsword spec on slayer task.
 5. Predicts required stats for next max hit and displays as a tooltip of the panel.
 6. Predicts new max hit when hovering over an item in your inventory and displays as a tooltip.
+7. Calculates max hit of a combat spell when hovered over in the spell book and displays as a tooltip.

 Leave any feedback here: https://forms.gle/PnFryFtkSqEZAnaq8 <br>